OXID-eSales/paypal-checkout-documentation/configuration.rst

 To be able to offer iDEAL, you must have made sure that you have set the Netherlands as active under :menuselection:`Master Settings --> Countries`.

-.. todo: #Mario: Zahlungsartname PayPal v2 klären
+.. todo: #ML: Zahlungsartname PayPal v2 klären

 .. todo: #Bild ergänzen;
    .. image:: media/screenshots/oxdaac01.png